 |

-Being a cheerleader for others helps you promote your own book
+Being a cheerleader for other authors helps you promote your own book

 Give me an A!